voutilad/neo4j-spark-connector/README.md

 It is similar and based on DataFrames, you can create GraphFrames from DataFrames and also from GraphX graphs.

-There was a first release (0.1.0) of GraphFrames which is only available for Scala 2.10 which is available on the [Maven repository for Apache Spark Packages](http://dl.bintray.com/spark-packages/maven/graphframes/graphframes).
+There was a release (0.2.0) of GraphFrames for Spark 2.0 and Scala 2.11 which we use.
+It is available on the [Maven repository for Apache Spark Packages](http://dl.bintray.com/spark-packages/maven/graphframes/graphframes).

 Resources: